YahooArchive/keyshop/README.markdown

 - Add an API spec in some format that can be pretty-printed.
 - Add sanitized test data.
-- Clean up and release the API conformance-test driver (which would then, effectively, be an implementation of a client in Python)
+- Clean up and release the API conformance-test driver (which would then, effectively, be an implementation of a client in Python).